-Our analysis draws together writings on relational consentxxxii and research refusal,xxxiii responding to calls for a deeper understanding of the intricacies of navigating refusals when working towards mutual consent.
+Our analysis draws together writings on relational consent32 and research refusal,33 responding to calls for a deeper understanding of the intricacies of navigating refusals when working towards mutual consent.
 Before we shift to our analysis, it is worthwhile to further explore these conceptual starting points.

-Relational ethics and ongoing consent are key themes in decolonial, feminist and antioppressive methodological writings. \\\xxxiv\\ Many scholars write about institutional ethics reviews as insufficient for fully addressing the complexities of how power operates through research, citing the ongoing violence researchers and research institutions wage upon Indigenous communities and knowledges globally. \\\xxxv\\ These researchers articulate relational models of ethics that attend to power dynamics surrounding representation, voice, knowledge and consent. \\xxxv\\ Many reimagine consent processes as part of upturning power, shifting from research consent as one-off permission-giving (which is often static, regulatory, linear, extractive, liability-driven and paper-based) towards a process of ongoing dialogue rooted in care (which offers participants frequent opportunities to ask questions about the research, shift their forms of participation, withdraw entirely, or confirm their desire to continue). \\SCONTINE\\ These scholars demand that research ethics boards acknowledge the time, care and resources needed to practise such processes. \\SCONTINE\\ Many also argue for a shift from individual consent models (based on colonial assumptions of individual autonomy) to collective community consent (when appropriate). \\SCONTINE\\ As Rachel Flowers suggests, relational approaches of ongoing consent seek to generate less hungry, less oppressive and less objectifying ways to work together. \\I Linda Tuhiwai Smith also explains that, 'Consent indicates trust and the assumption is that the trust will not only be reciprocated, but constantly negotiated-a dynamic relationship rather than a static decision'. \\Ii

-Despite this proliferation of writing, scholarship on relational consent has rarely engaged with theorising informed and relational refusal as part of consent processes.
-Alii In a notable exception, Benjamin suggests that participant refusals not only are productive in terms of generating knowledge but also offer powerful opportunities to renegotiate relational consent.
-She draws on Simpson's conceptualisation of refusal as not only a 'no'-that is, not a complete withdrawal from the research or the research relationships-but a stance that forecloses some options while generating others.
-Tuck and Yang likewise explain that 'stances of refusal in research, are attempts to place limits on conquest and the colonization of knowledge by marking what is off limits, what is not up for grabs or discussion, what is sacred, and what can't be known'.
-Aliv Like Benjamin, we consider how 'informed refusal' might be part of positive consent, and how our research shifted when we became open to such consensual refusal.
+Relational ethics and ongoing consent are key themes in decolonial, feminist and antioppressive methodological writings.34 Many scholars write about institutional ethics reviews as insufficient for fully addressing the complexities of how power operates through research, citing the ongoing violence researchers and research institutions wage upon Indigenous communities and knowledges globally.35 These researchers articulate relational models of ethics that attend to power dynamics surrounding representation, voice, knowledge and consent.36 Many reimagine consent processes as part of upturning power, shifting from research consent as one-off permission-giving (which is often static, regulatory, linear, extractive, liability-driven and paper-based) towards a process of ongoing dialogue rooted in care (which offers participants frequent opportunities to ask questions about the research, shift their forms of participation, withdraw entirely, or confirm their desire to continue).37 These scholars demand that research ethics boards acknowledge the time, care and resources needed to practise such processes.38 Many also argue for a shift from individual consent models (based on colonial assumptions of individual autonomy) to collective community consent (when appropriate).39 As Rachel Flowers suggests, relational approaches of ongoing consent seek to generate less hungry, less oppressive and less objectifying ways to work together.
+40 Linda Tuhiwai Smith also explains that, 'Consent indicates trust and the assumption is that the trust will not only be reciprocated, but constantly negotiated - a dynamic relationship rather than a static decision'.41 relational consent.
+She draws on Simpson's conceptualisation of refusal as not only a 'no' - that is, not a complete withdrawal from the research or the research relationships - but a stance that forecloses some options while generating others.43 Tuck and Yang likewise explain that 'stances of refusal in research, are attempts to place limits on conquest and the colonization of knowledge by marking what is off limits, what is not up for grabs or discussion, what is sacred, and what can't be known'.
+44 Like Benjamin, we consider how 'informed refusal' might be part of positive consent, and how our research shifted when we became open to such consensual refusal.